SVendittelli/MMM-fitbit/README.md

 ![](screenshot.png)

-**Note: this module requires that you set up your own "Fitbit app" using a free Fitbit account, in order to generate OAuth 2.0 credentials for accessing your data from Fitbit.**
+**Note: this module requires that you set up your own "Fitbit app" using a free Fitbit account.
+It's not a big deal, it's just a container for your credentials and where to put all the vital information about what your app is or does.
+You can't access your data from Fitbit without it.**

 ### About This Module